antoniomuso/fake-exe/README.md

 # Fake-Exe

 Create your fake executable to hide an application behind another.
-Fake-exe allow to create a binary file of an main application that hide inside javascript code that it will be runned in detached mode.
+Fake-exe allows to create a binary file of a main application that hides inside javascript code that it will be run in detached mode.

 ## Use
 ```bash